JoelJonassi/JoeJonassiIPCA2023/README.md

 - **Thesis Document**: The full written report detailing the research, methodology, and results of the project
 - **Presentation Slides**: The PowerPoint presentation used for the thesis defense, summarizing key findings and contributions
-- **Technical Manuals**: Documentation providing an in-depth explanation of the project's technical aspects
 - **Informational Manuals**: User-oriented guides for understanding and utilizing the developed solutions

 ## Important Note